 These fluted jars are pretty and practical for storing any of your homemade recipes.

-Combine ketchup, honey, brown sugar, vinegar, soy and Worcestershire sauces and a few aromatics, cook on low for 6 to 8 hours, and you’ve got the perfect thing to slather onto ribs.
+Combine ketchup, honey, brown sugar, vinegar, soy and Worcestershire sauces and a few aromatics, cook on low for 6 to 8 hours, and you’ve got the perfect thing to slather onto ribs all summer long.
 Get Top Ate on Your Plate’s Slow Cooker Honey BBQ Sauce recipe.

 Four ingredients—fresh rhubarb, strawberries, sugar, and cinnamon—and 6 or 7 hours of unsupervised simmering in the slow cooker are all you need.
 Get The Cottage Mama’s Slow Cooker Strawberry-Rhubarb Jam recipe.